Graph API for Office 365

 Calendar profiles will still appear as having provider_name of exchange on a UserInfo endpoint response.

-There are currently some known differences compared to EWS:
+There are currently minor differences compared to EWS:

 • Event geolocation coordinates are returned with a slightly different degree of precision.
 This makes no real world difference, but you may receive push notifications that events have changed as a result.